kjuraszek/epd-rpi-controller/controller/custom_views/Readme.md

 - views 1 and 3 have no `interval` (0)
 - views 2 and 4 have interval (in seconds) by which a `show` method will be called unless a switching view action gets called.
 - view 2 is rotated by 180 degree
+- view 5 will show a fallback image since its `show` method raises an exception (but is decorated with a `@View.fallback`)

 ## Custom requirements